k1sul1/docker-wordpress-cra-spa-template/README.md

 Yes.
 You probably have to.
 When you make changes to Dockerfile or docker-entrypoint.sh, rebuild with `docker-compose up --build`.
 Changes to other configuration files are applied on each `docker-compose up`, so restarting the container will do for other configuration files.
 You can also just `docker-compose exec nginx bash` to the container and reload the config manually

 ### I seem to have lost my plugins and themes
 You probably broke the symlink, or Composer broke the symlink. wp-content/ directory is symlinked to wordpress/wp-content, and if that breaks, WordPress will have to use the defaults.
-Rebuilding the image is the easiest fix, but you can fix it manually.
+It should be fixed by simply rebooting the containers, but if that doesn't, something else is probably broken, like permissions.
+Rebuilding might work, or you can fix it manually.

+To fix the symlink
 ```
 $ docker-compose exec wordpress bash
-rm -rf wordpress/wp-content; ln -sf $(pwd)/wp-content wordpress/wp-content;
+rm -rf /var/www/wp/wordpress/wp-content; ln -sf /var/www/wp/wp-content /var/www/wp/wordpress/wp-content;
 ```
 That will delete the contents of wp-content in the directory nginx is serving.
 After that it will create a new symlink, and you should see everything again.
 As long as you never edit anything under wordpress/wordpress, you won't see any data loss.

+### I can't upload files or edit some files on the server
+Permissions are broken.
+Easiest fix you can try is `docker-compose up --build`.
+It usually works, but if it doesn't, you might have to fix things manually.
+The docker-entrypoint.sh chowns the uploads and k1-spa/acf-json directories to www-data, so PHP has write access.
+If you need to have more folders editable, add them there.

+Do not chown the whole wordpress folder to www-data, as you will lose write access to those files on the host.

 ### How do I develop plugins and themes on this?
 If you're developing a plugin or theme that is only going to be used in this project, just add it to wp-content/plugins, and add it to the project with `git add -f`.